-A hole must be drilled in the seal housing bearing cap for the seal housing tube to pass through.
+A notch must be ground or filed in the seal housing bearing cap for the seal housing tube to pass through (Fig. 8.).

-NOTE : Take time and double check when drilling, as bearing caps are custom fitted to the axle housing and cannot be replaced.
+Take time and double check when modifying the bearing cap, as they are custom fitted to the axle housing and cannot be replaced if damaged.